rozajay/log-my-car/README.md

 ## Instructions

-To run the Autograb application, follow these steps:
+To run the application, follow these steps:
 1. Clone the repository:
 ```
 git clone https://github.com/your-username/autograb.git